Fallen-Breath/craftingdupe17/README.md

 In vanilla empty slot doesn't respond to `drop item` key or `clone item` key at all

-What it does is only enabling `drop item` or `clone item` key on crafting output slot, even if the output slot is empty
+What it does is only enabling `drop item` or `clone item` key on crafting input/output slot, even if the input/output slot is empty

 ## In vanilla